-Last week, Jen Henson led an intense, five-day ACT prep bootcamp for Jackson Academy’s junior class.
-Monday through Friday, Henson taught proven strategies and tips to improve performance in five pillars of the ACT; English, science, reading, math, and punctuation.
-With 22 years of experience as a high school English teacher and nearly ten years owning her ACT coaching company Goal Digger, Henson’s work equipped students with a detailed map to increasing their scores and potentially locking in more competitive scholarships.
+November 9 through 13, Jen Henson led an intense, five-day ACT preparation boot camp for Jackson Academy’s junior class.
+With 22 years of experience as a high school English teacher and nearly ten years owning her ACT coaching company Goal Digger, Henson’s work equipped students with a detailed map to increasing their scores and potentially…

 Upper School American English teacher Sandra McKay works to make respect reciprocal.
 She wants students to feel respected, to respect one another, and to respect their teachers and the educational experience.